What are some common phrases/words I need to learn before my trip to Greece?

 How to say 'goodbye' in Greek - Γειά σου (Yah-soo)

-The word for 'goodbye' in Greek is the exact same as the word for 'hello' so once you've learnt it, you'll know how to properly start and end conversations.
+The word for 'goodbye' in Greek is the exact same as the word for 'hello' so once you've learned it, you'll know how to properly start and end conversations.
 If you're among a group of people and you want to say a greeting or a farewell to everyone at the same time, simply say the word YAH-sas.

 How to say 'please' in Greek - Παρακαλώ (para-kah-LOE)